fullstack-storyteller/Notes/azure/5-azure-storage.md

 ## Azure File Share Service

 Multiple users can use a file share to store their data.
-It uses **Server Message Block** protocol.
+It uses **Server Message Block** protocol

+New file share will be create similar to how we create a blob storage, but we must have a premium storage account to have a premium file share.

 ![File share](./images/9.png)